- Things to Do

 - Plan Your Trip

-There’s no need to spend an arm and a leg when you visit Galveston Island this summer.
+There’s no need to spend an arm and a leg when you visit Galveston Island.

 There are plenty of free and inexpensive things to do both on and off the beach.
-Here are a few of our favorites:
+Here are some of our favorites:

 pictured: Saengerfest Park

 One of the best ways to maximize your savings during your island getaway is by opting for a mid-week stay.
 Did you know that lodging rates can be up to 50% lower if you stay Sunday through Thursday compared to Friday and Saturday?
 That's right!
 By planning your visit during the quieter days of the week, you not only save money but also enjoy a more serene experience with fewer people on the island.
 It's a win-win situation!

 Are you a traveler who enjoys self-guided tours?
 There are no arrival or departure times.
 Many of the experiences are free.
 And if you want to experience our island alone or with just your family, these self-guided tours are ideal.

 Another free self-guided tour takes visitors throughout the island to discover colorful Kemp's ridley sea turtle sculptures.
 More than 50 of the sculptures are part of this effort meant to raise awareness for conservation and preserving this endangered species of sea turtles.